 Larger Buses Dominate Electric School Bus Sales

-Is Electric School Bus Adoption Happening Equitably?
+Is Electric School Bus Adoption Occuring Equitably?

-Overall, committed electric school buses are largely concentrated in historically underserved communities, but more efforts could be focused on ensuring electric school buses are accessible to more low-income communities, in particular.
+Overall, committed electric school buses are largely concentrated in historically underserved school districts, but more efforts could be focused on ensuring electric school buses are accessible to more low-income communities, in particular.
 Since an electric bus and associated charging infrastructure currently cost more than a diesel bus upfront, funding incentives are crucial for low-income districts to be able to transition to electric.

 What’s Next To Scale Up Electric School Bus Adoption?